jukbot/setup-nginx-webserver/README.md

 sudo vi /etc/sysctl.conf
 ```

 2. Edit file as following configuration
+(!!
+WARNING YOU MUST TEST EACH VALUUE BEFORE USE IN PRODUCTION, THIS CONFIG IS DEPEND ON YOUR SERVER ENVIRONMENT !!)

 ```Ini
 # Increase number of incoming connections
 net.core.somaxconn = 250000